dgutu/net/ASHP_FileZip/README.md

 - CopyFilesRecursively from one folder to another
 - Generate a random string for temporary folder
-- GetNumbers from string
+- GetNumbers from string, return only numbers for a given string
-- Upload on sFTP using Renci.SshNet and check if successfully uploaded
+- Upload on sFTP using Renci.SshNet.
+Check if successfully uploaded
-- Zip the folder using System.IO.Compression.ZipFile
+- Zip the folder with System.IO.Compression.ZipFile
-- Create/Remove directories
+- Create/Remove directories, files